 There is little doubt that adjustment disorders have their place in the world of mental health.
 We are constantly barraged with stress and poor coping reactions are inevitable.
 However, the vagueness of the adjustment disorders ICD-10 criteria threatens its validity and may lead to its over-diagnosis.
 All of this uncertainty makes life more difficult for clinicians who are trying to navigate the difficult world of insurance coding and assessment.

 Therapists want practice management software that helps them untangle the red tape.
-TheraPlatform simplifies the lookup of adjustment disorders ICD-10 codes and auto-populates them to the relevant documentation, billing, and claims.
+TheraPlatform simplifies the lookup of adjustment disorders ICD-10 codes and auto-populates them to the relevant documentation, billing, and claims. heraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 The bottom line is that Theraplatform can help and who couldn’t use a little help?
 Curious?
 Check out our 30-day, risk-free trial.